 Keeping It Clean: Post-Meal Maintenance

 Knowing what you can eat with braces is only half the battle.
 The other half is cleaning up the mess.
-Braces act like "food traps."
-Every time you eat, a little bit of your meal stays behind.
+Braces act like food traps, meaning every time you eat, a little bit of your meal stays behind.

 - Carry a Travel Kit: Keep a small brush and some floss threaders in your bag.

-- Rinse Constantly: If you can't brush immediately, swish vigorously with water.
+- Rinse Constantly: If you cannot brush immediately, swish vigorously with water.

 Frequently Asked Questions on Eating with Braces